Flexible Spending Arrangements and Dependent Care Assistance Program

 Outreach & Training will notify BAs in mid-December if they have any employees who elected both a CDHP plan with an HSA and a Medical FSA during annual open enrollment.
 Employees will have the following options:

-1. Keep the CDHP plan and disenroll from the Medical FSA, or
+- Keep the CDHP plan and disenroll from the FSA, or

-2. Keep the Medical FSA and disenroll from the CDHP plan, or
+- Keep the FSA and disenroll from the CDHP plan, or

-What if an employee elects both a Medical FSA and a Limited Purpose FSA during annual OE?
+What if an employee elects both an FSA and a Limited Purpose FSA during annual OE?

-Employees who are not enrolled in a CDHP plan with an HSA that elect both a Medical FSA and a Limited Purpose FSA during annual OE will be enrolled in the Medical FSA.
+Employees who are not enrolled in a CDHP plan with an HSA that elect both an FSA and a Limited Purpose FSA during annual OE will be enrolled in the FSA, but will not be enrolled in the LPFSA.

 Employees requesting to enroll or make a change due to a qualifying event that creates a special open enrollment (SOE) must complete and submit the PEBB Change in Status form and proof of the event no later than 60 days after the date of the event (PEBB SOE matrix - Policy 45-2A).